KirbyX152/demonlist-guidelines/en-US/220_eligibility/300_hacks.md

 For levels updated in 2.2, but created back in 2.1, the usage of the "No Particles" hack **is completely allowed**.

-From Megahack V9 onwards, **the banned hack is labeled as "No Particles Classic"**.
+From Mega Hack V9 onwards, **the banned hack is labeled as "No Particles Classic"**.

 ## Click Between Frames and Physics Bypass{id=click-between-frames}